lorenuars19/color/README.md

 ./color -rfreq [frequency factor]                                            - Rainbow mode with frequency factor ./color -rfreq [frequency factor] -rphase [phase offset]                     - Rainbow mode with phase offset
 ```
+# Notes
+You can use `make run` for a quick showcase